-- (a) a trip to a theme park or a recreation centre;
+- (i) a trip to a theme park or a recreation centre;

-- (b) a stay at a holiday resort;
+- (ii) a stay at a holiday resort;

-- (c) tickets to a show or theatre; and
+- (iii) tickets to a show or theatre; and

-- (d) entry to sporting activities/events
+(iv) entry to sporting activities/events.

 Entertainment expenses to family members and potential clients (not existing clients) are disallowed.